Now

 Why I’m Doing This

 This isn’t about getting rich quick or becoming the next startup success story.
 It’s about proving to myself that I can create something valuable, sustainable, and entirely mine.
-No investment capital, no loans, grants or anything remotely similar.
+No investment capital, no loans, no grants or anything remotely similar.

 Plus, someone needs to document what it’s really like to make this transition without the usual Silicon Valley mythology.
-The real story – with all the boring parts, the small wins, and the inevitable moments of "what the hell am I doing?" - of which I’m sure there are going to be many of!
+The real story.
+With all the boring parts, the small wins, and the inevitable moments of "what the hell am I doing?" - of which I’m sure there are going to be many of!

 My aim is to update this page every 1-2 months, but sometimes life will get in the way and it’ll be delayed.
-That being said any recent activity will always be in post somewhere on the start page.
+That being said, any recent activity will always be in post somewhere on the start page.
 This page will mainly be updated whenever something significant happens or when I realize I haven’t updated it in a while.

 If you’re on a similar journey or thinking about making the leap, drop me a line .
+Let’s figure this out together.